From Stone to 3D: A Brief History and Evolution of Puzzles

 3. Are puzzles just for kids?

 No!
-There are puzzles of different difficulty levels and themes, perfect for adults and even seniors.
+There are puzzles of varying difficulty levels and themes, perfect for adults and even seniors.

 4. What is the difference between a normal puzzle and a 3D puzzle?

 A standard (2D) puzzle consists of a flat image divided into pieces.
-A 3D puzzle involves the construction of a three-dimensional object, which can be a building, vehicle or any other volumetric shape.
+A 3D puzzle involves constructing a three-dimensional object, which could be a building, a vehicle, or any other volumetric shape.

 5. How to choose the right puzzle?

-Take into account the number of pieces (according to your experience and available time), the theme you like and the quality of the materials.
+Consider the number of pieces (depending on your experience and available time), the theme you like, and the quality of the materials.

 Did you enjoy this dive into the history of puzzles?